A poor diet can lead to insufficient vitamins, minerals, and other essential substances.

 It is a disease caused by a lack of protein in a child’s diet.

-It is a type of protein-energy malnutrition (PEM) that is widespread throughout the developing world.
+It is a type of protein-energy malnutrition (PEM) widespread throughout the developing world.

-Babies and children who grow up in tropical or subtropical areas (such as Africa, Asia, and South America) where there is a lot of poverty are at risk for kwashiorkor.
+Babies and children who grow up in tropical or subtropical areas (such as Africa, Asia, and South America) where there is much poverty are at risk for kwashiorkor.

 The term “kwashiorkor” comes from a word used in Ghana that means a “disease of a baby deposed from the breast when the next is born.”